How to Split Wood and Logs with an Axe

 3. As the axe drops, your dominant hand – which should start with gripping the handle just beneath the axehead – should slide down to meet your other hand at the base of the axe handle.

 4. As the axe drops, bend your knees and pull your hips back, so that your butt sticks out – this’ll add extra kinetic energy to the swing.
-You’re using your hips and legs in this, and this technique is the secret to making wood splitting easy and doable for long sessions.
+You’re using your hips and legs in this technique, which is the secret to making wood splitting easy and doable for long sessions.

 5. If you’re splitting large rounds of wood, aim for a point midway between the edge of the round and the center.
 Trying to split it in the center will be more difficult because of the way wood fibers hold the whole thing together.
 The edges are weaker and easier to split.
 Once you’ve split a round once, it’ll be much easier to split it further into smaller pieces.

 6. If you’re splitting large and-or long logs, the same principle applies.
 Start at one end of the log, near where it has already been cut.
-Trying to split it in the center will mean extra struggle and a waste of time.
+Splitting it in the center will mean extra struggle and a waste of time.
 Work your way through from one end to the other.

-SAFETY TIP: If you’re splitting a log, make sure it’s set firmly upon whatever surface you’re going to be splitting on.
+SAFETY TIP: If you’re splitting a log, make sure it’s set firmly upon whatever surface you will be splitting on.
 Otherwise it can roll with a bad chop and even deflect the axe into your foot.
-That’s also why proper stance is important – keep your feet away from where you’re going to be chopping wood!
+That’s also why proper stance is important – keep your feet away from where you will be chopping wood!
 With rounds of wood, it’s possible and often a good idea to place them within an old tire.
-This will both stop them from flying away when split and possibly catch the axe if you miss your swing.
+This will stop them from flying away when split and possibly catch the axe if you miss your swing.

 how to split wood with an axe